IRobotizeInternet/RuRay/README.md

 ## 2. [RuRay.BLL (Core)](https://github.com/IRobotizeInternet/RuRay/tree/master/RuRay/RuRay.BLL)
 Business logic layer contains two parts

-  I. Facebook UI mapping (Pages, dialogs, popups, etc).
+  i.
+Facebook UI mapping (Pages, dialogs, popups, etc).

-  II.
+  ii.
 API serives backend.

  ### i.
 [Facebook UI mapping](https://github.com/IRobotizeInternet/RuRay/tree/master/RuRay/RuRay.BLL/App)
 The entire facebook website (excluding some pages) have been mapped using [Meet Me In the Middle](https://github.com/IRobotizeInternet/Meet-me-In-the-Middle) methodology.
 Which means all the pages are broken down in to managable sections and then coded distributed in multiple classes in a more object oriented way.
 Mapping is done through UI text, since Facebook encrypt all possible DOM identifiers.
 So I decided to use UI text to identify each element while mapping the website.